 As follows, is the price chart of “SOCIETE GENERALE”, a French bank.
 The Downward Tasuki Gap Pattern appeared 3 times during the period going from March to July.
 The price of the asset was in a towering uptrend when the Bearish pattern 1st appeared.
 At that time, The bears tried to reduce the price, but they ended up failing.
 As the power of the Bulls was much stronger, the prices kept on rising.
 However, once the price of the stock reached the top, the pattern appeared twice in less than 2 weeks.
 Confirming the start of a downtrend as the 4th candle of each pattern closed lower than the 3rd candle.

-The following strategy that we’re going to apply now works on every asset in any market.
+The following strategy that we’re going to apply now in this candlestick Pattern guide works on every asset in any market.
 No matter the time frame, you can trade on a short-term basis or a long-term basis.
 Yet, we advise you to trade on a time interval between 1 to 3 months to have an accurate prediction and astonishing results.

 Trading based on the Upside Tasuki Gap pattern